-Indian spices were world famous and it influenced International Trade.
-It was pretty popular in European Countries in 15th century, especially in Greece.
+Indian spices were world-famous and it influenced International Trade.
+It was pretty popular in European Countries in the 15th century, especially in Greece.
 Scholars of that time even named it as “Yavan Priye” (Greek’s love).
-Indian cuisine reflects a 5,000-year history of various groups and cultures interacting with the subcontinent, leading to diversity of flavours and regional cuisines found in modern-day India.
+Indian cuisine reflects a 5,000-year history of various groups and cultures interacting with the subcontinent, leading to diversity of flavors and regional cuisines found in modern-day India.

 Because of India’s vastness, let me divide it into four zones (North, West, East and South) and then categorize its cuisines of every city by its zone.

 – Rogan Josh

 If you are traveling into Jammu Kashmir then here you will not forget three things – Kashmir’s Beauty, Indian Army, and Rogan Josh.
 Rogan Josh was introduced in India by Mughals in the early 15th century.
 It’s a lamb dish, full of completely spicy gravy.

 – Muj Gaad